 Security of status

-- This status is critically weak in Israel, where the original requirements apply at the point of permit renewal.
+- This status is critically weak in Israel, Jordan and the UAE, where the original requirements apply at the point of permit renewal.
 Permanent residents experience a slightly insecure status in countries such as India, Indonesia, Russia and several Central European countries.

-- The permitted period of absence from the country is equal to or more than one year in nearly all MIPEX countries (the only exception is Indonesia).
-In 24 countries, the period is greater than three years.
+- The permitted period of absence from the country is one year or less in most MIPEX countries (33/56).
+In 12 countries, the period is greater than three years.

 - Residence is relatively secure in Western Europe, though never as secure as it is for national citizens.
 Authorities in most countries retain discretion to refuse or withdraw a permit even after decades, although personal circumstances must usually be considered and there exists the possibility to appeal.

-- Permanent residents enjoy equal access to social security and assistance in 43 MIPEX countries, as in 2014, with a strong improvement in access to social rights in Moldova.
+- Permanent residents enjoy equal access to social security and assistance in 45 MIPEX countries, with a strong improvement in access to social rights in Moldova.

 Policies and integration outcomes: What do we learn from robust studies?